 If you choose an experienced buyer’s agent, however, he or she can lead you to neighborhoods in which you’ll stand a better chance of locating a family apartment.
 Read on for sections of the city known for three-bedroom apartments that sell for less than $2 million.

-Upper West Side
+Upper West SideUpper West Side

 This uptown neighborhood affords residents more elbow room and easy access to both Central Park and Riverside Park.
-Large prewar apartments along West End Avenue are plentiful making the UWS a great starting point when searching for a three-bedroom residence at or around $2 million.
+Large prewar apartments along West End Avenue are plentiful, making the UWS a great starting point when searching for a three-bedroom residence at or around $2 million.
 Families will be in good company because this section of Manhattan attracts families and future parents.

 Probably more hip than these other choices, Williamsburg currently boasts a good number of three-bedroom apartments under that $2 million mark.
-Yes, it happens to be on the young and trendy side, but remember, neighborhoods cycle and change in the Big Apple, which means in five years, the area could attract fewer hipsters and more families.
+Yes, it happens to be on the young and trendy side, but remember, neighborhood cycle and change in the Big Apple, which means in five years, the area could attract fewer hipsters and more families.
 One of the best features of Williamsburg is the location.
 It’s a mere one stop from Manhattan on the L train.

-It’s no secret that when if comes to living quarters, Harlem offers more space than many other Manhattan neighborhoods.
+It’s no secret that when it comes to living quarters, Harlem offers more space than many other Manhattan neighborhoods.
 As the most likely choice for a larger apartment for less, Central Harlem is also fairly convenient when it comes to commuting.
 With an express train at 125th and Broadway, travel to midtown can take just 15 minutes.
 Need to get downtown?
-Add another 10-15 and you’ll be in the heart of the Financial District.
-The area continues to change and become safer as the years tick by, and one of the benefits of living in Harlem is its vibrant culture, which can readily be seen while walking through the predominantly African-American neighborhood.
+Add another 10-15, and you’ll be in the heart of the Financial District.
+The area continues to change and become safer as the year’s tick by, and one of the benefits of living in Harlem is its vibrant culture, which can readily be seen while walking through the predominantly African-American neighborhood.